-The Company has complied with Listing Rules 712 and 716 of the Catalist Rules in relation to appointment of auditing firms.
+The Company has complied with Listing Rule 712 and Rule 715 (read with Rule 716) of the Catalist Rules in relation to appointment of its external auditors.

 The Company has put in place a whistle-blowing policy (under the purview of the ARC, which is the independent function designated to investigate whistle-blowing reports made in good faith) of which employees of the Company may, in confidence, raise or report genuine concerns about possible improprieties in matters of financial reporting or other matters they may encounter without fear of retaliatory action.
 There are arrangements in place for the independent investigation of such matters for appropriate follow-up actions to be taken.
 The objective of the whistle-blowing policy is to ensure that arrangements and processes are in place to facilitate independent investigation of such concerns and for appropriate follow-up action, and that employees making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the extent possible, be protected from reprisal.
-There were no whistle-blowing reports received in FY2022.
 (Provision 10.1 of the Code)

-The ARC held 4 meetings in FY2022 and performed its functions and responsibilities as set out in its terms of reference.
+The ARC held 4 meetings in FY2023 and performed its functions and responsibilities as set out in its terms of reference.